 It can vary depending on the insurance policy and the provider the policy is with.
 So, for the most accurate understanding of how pet insurance policy works, it’s important that you carefully read the product disclosure statement (PDS).

-Depending on your policy and insurer, you would then be required to pay the full amount to the vet directly and make a claim with your insurer for reimbursement.
+Depending on your policy and provider you would then be required to pay the full amount to the vet directly and make a claim with your insurance company for reimbursement.
 This can potentially be as much as 85% of the total cost (or up to $20,000 per year), based on current numbers from several popular providers.

 What types of pet insurance are there?

 There are different types of pet insurance available, some even tailored to your cat or dog’s specific needs.
 It’s important to carefully consider both your pet’s needs and your own financial situation when choosing.
 Here are some of the different types available:

 Accident-only insurance covers vet costs incurred when your four-legged friend’s involved in an accident.
 Injuries from car accidents, fights with other animals, burns or snake bites are typically covered under this policy type.
 However, be sure to read the PDS as an accident-only policy doesn’t cover all accidents.